Pyeongchang Olympics are icy path to warmer Korean relations

 SEOUL, South Korea (AP) -- Tears and hugs after North and South Korean women won the 1991 team table tennis world championships.
 A standing ovation when athletes from the two Koreas marched together to open the 2000 Sydney Olympics.
 A selfie taken by a South Korean gymnast with her North Korean opponent that went viral at last year's Rio de Janeiro Games.

-But there is also plenty of skepticism for Moon's efforts because of a serious escalation in North Korean nuclear and missile arsenals and a weak North Korean winter sports program that sent only two athletes to the 2010 Vancouver Games and none to the 2014 Sochi Games.
+But there is also plenty of skepticism about Moon's efforts because of a serious escalation in North Korean nuclear and missile arsenals - North Korea on July 4 test-fired its first intercontinental ballistic missile - and a weak North Korean winter sports program that sent only two athletes to the 2010 Vancouver Games and none to the 2014 Sochi Games.
 Sydney and Rio were both Summer Olympics.

 North Korea's only IOC member, Chang Ung, said last week that cooperation on the Pyeongchang Games could prove hard considering the shortage of time and difficult politics.